nikimajidifard/compilers/course_project.md

 permalink: /course_project/
 ---

-Programming Project:
+Programming Project:<br>
-Compiler construction for MiniJava
+Compiler construction for MiniJava<br>
-Description:
+Description:<br>
-The project is done individually or in groups of two or three students (recommended).
+The project is done individually or in groups of two or three students (recommended).<br>
-You do not need to decide in advance how ambitious you will be; instead you should finish each stage before you attempt an extension.
+You do not need to decide in advance how ambitious you will be; instead you should finish each stage before you attempt an extension.<br>
 Part of the goal of a project course like this is that you shall deliver working code on time.
-Thus, credits will be awarded for working extensions submitted before the deadline.
+Thus, credits will be awarded for working extensions submitted before the deadline.<br>
-GOOD LUCK.
+GOOD LUCK.<br>

 * [ download the pdf file ](/static_files/materials/pro/ProgrammingProject.pdf)